The Iowa Uniform Residential Landlord and Tenant Act and Other Law

 There are certain residential rental situations that are not covered by the law.
 These include:

-You can find a full list of exceptions in Iowa Code section 562A.5.
+You can find a full list of rental situations that are not included in Iowa Code section 562A.5.

-For more information on landlord and tenant law in Iowa, visit Iowa Legal Aid’s Summary of Landlord and Tenant Law.
+For more information on landlord-tenant law in Iowa, visit Iowa Legal Aid’s Summary of Landlord and Tenant Law.